banerjeea/StudentEnrollment/README.md

 * You may need to restart StartMongoServer.bat.
 * When Mongo is running successfully, you can run the app from Visul Studio 2017.
 Import these [Postman requests](https://github.com/banerjeea/StudentEnrollment/tree/master/PostmanRequests).
 * Add at least one Subject, Theatre and Student first before you try to add a Lecture or try to Enroll.
+* Once you run all requests successfully, the app will create `StudentSystem` database and `Subjects, Theatres, Students` collections inside it.

 ## Improvements Needed:
 * Due to time constraints, I couldn't implement a check on student's enrollment hours to stop them from enrolling when it's over 10 hours/week.
-Here is what I would hav done;
+Here is what I would have done;

    Add `public int WeeklyEnrolledHours { get; set; }` to [Student.cs](https://github.com/banerjeea/StudentEnrollment/blob/master/StudentEnrollment/StudentEnrollment/Models/Student.cs)